RWTH-EBC/ADDMo/README.md

 __Using the GUI:__

-Executing this command in the terminal where your virtual environment is activated will launch the GUI: `addmo-gui`
+Executing this command in the terminal where your virtual environment is activated will launch the GUI: `python launch_GUI.py`

 Select the respective "tool" via the tabs: